-The research course will develop skills, in preparation for writing a dissertation, in three areas: on-line and library research, focusing in particular on the research libraries available in Rome to graduate students; quantitative analysis, focusing on appropriate use and interpretation of quantitative techniques (rather than in carrying out the computation); qualitative analysis, focusing on appropriate integration of such data into research projects.
-The course will culminate in the students producing an abstract, methodology and bibliography of the research project they intend to pursue for their dissertation.
+This course provides a background in research methodology for graduate students.
+The course will develop skills in three areas: on-line and library research; quantitative analysis, focusing on appropriate use and interpretation of quantitative techniques; qualitative analysis, focusing on appropriate integration of such data into research projects.
+The course is preparation for the research thesis and during the course of the semester students will develop a detailed plan of their proposed research.
+3 credits.